-Amanda McCoy offers horse training, riding lessons, and clinics at Allison Creek Farm.
-She can come to your farm to work with you and your horse, or your horse can board for training at Allison Creek Farm.
+Amanda McCoy offers horse training and riding lessons at Allison Creek Farm.
+She can come to your farm to work with you and your horse, or you can bring your horse to the farm.

-The majority of her lessons are working with beginner and intermediate riders.
+The majority of Amanda’s lessons are working with beginner and intermediate riders.
 She excels at helping riders develop confidence and learning the feel of the horse while focusing on safety and communication.
-Showing riders the tools available for communication – hands, legs, seat, and voice.
+She helps riders understand the tools available for communication – hands, legs, seat, and voice.

-Amanda’s patient and compassion for horses comes from her greatest influence, her mother Stacey.
+Amanda’s patience and compassion for horses comes from her greatest influence, her mother Stacey.
 Amanda and Stacey share a commitment to safe, happy, and healthy partnerships between rider and horse.

-Look for Amanda, her students, and horses at pony club, Kel-mac, GDCTA, 4H and other local horsey events in 2018.
+Look for Amanda, her students, and horses at pony club, Kel-mac, GDCTA, 4H and other local horsey events in the Athens area.

 In addition to working on the farm with her mother, Amanda runs AC Farm Services with her father – Mike McCoy.
 It is a business that serves the needs of the local farm owner, from pasture restoration, metal gate fabrication, to horse trailer maintenance and repair, and more.
 Learn more at ACFarmServices.com.